 Pine River Area Schools 4-7 Building Newsletter

-STUDENTS OF THE WEEK
+STUDENTS OF THE WEEK:

 TRAUMA INFORMED CARE SUPPORT GROUP:

-This is a 8 week series held on the 4th Monday of each month and designed to help educate our community members, including parents, business members and other community partners on what trauma is, how to recognize it, it’s impact and what we can do about it.
+This is an 8 week series held on the 4th Monday of each month and designed to help educate our community members, including parents, business members and other community partners on what trauma is, how to recognize it, it’s impact and what we can do about it.

 Dates: February 25, March 25, April 22, June 24, July 22, August 26, & September 23

-Location : Church of the Nazarene,
+Location : Church of the Nazarene, Reed City

 *Dinner & Child Care will be provided